Be seen, be heard, be connected!

 There is much to do in raising awareness of what dual sensory loss means.
 We are inspired by the need for the deafblind to have an improved connection with their communities – geographical, online, individual, local, national, and international.
 Though communication can be a challenge, we are fostering healthy, accessible engagement between the deafblind, their whānau, service providers, funders, non-government organisations, and local and national government.
 Fostering relationships through active participation is front and centre to what we do.

-In pursuit of this mission, the Deafblind Association of New Zealand:
+In pursuit of our mission, the Deafblind Association of New Zealand:

 - Promotes self-advocacy of deafblind, primarily in Aotearoa